qlever-dev/qlever-docs/docs/geosparql.md

 `geof:geometryN(?geom, ?n)`<a id="geof-geometryn"></a>: This function returns the n-th child geometry contained in a geometry of a collection type (`MULTIPOINT`, `MULTILINESTRING`, `MULTIPOLYGON` or `GEOMETRYCOLLECTION`) given as `geo:wktLiteral`.
 The child geometries are indexed starting with `1`.
 For single geometries (`POINT`, `LINESTRING`, `POLYGON`) the geometry itself is returned at index `1`.
 For valid geometries and indices the result is a literal with `geo:wktLiteral` datatype, for invalid indices it is `UNDEF`.

-???
-"Example query for `geof:geometryN`"
+??? note "Example query for `geof:geometryN`"

     ```sparql
     PREFIX geo: <http://www.opengis.net/ont/geosparql#>